rloutlaw/JavaSDKDocs/outlawSDKDocs/manage-virtual-networks.md

                     .create();
 ```

-The backend subnet is denied Internet access following the rules in the  network security group definition.
+The backend subnet is denied Internet access following the rules set in the previously created network security group.
 The front end subnet uses the [default rules](https://docs.microsoft.com/en-us/azure/virtual-network/virtual-networks-nsg) which allow outbound traffic to the Internet.

 ### Create a network security group to allow inbound HTTP traffic
 ```java